-Taxes on earnings constitute 56 percent of tax revenues in the Czech Republic.1 It is crucial to design the taxes on earnings efficiently in order to avoid potentially harmful effects of such high taxes on the economy.
+Taxes on earnings constitute 56 percent of tax revenues in the Czech Republic.
+It is crucial to design the taxes on earnings efficiently in order to avoid potentially harmful effects on the economy.
 The issues of optimal tax design gained renewed interest in the public finance literature.
 It is best exemplified by the Mirrlees Review (Mirrlees 2010a, 2010b), a comprehensive analysis and recommendations for reform of the British tax system.
 It combines new insights from optimal taxation (Saez 2001, 2002) with practical considerations of tax administration (Slemrod and Bakija 2004, chapter 5) and empirical evidence on the effects of the existing tax systems.

 This paper contributes to the evidence-based approach to the taxation of earnings in the Czech Republic.
 It presents the distribution of key efficiency and distributional characteristics of the tax-and-benefit system (average, marginal, and participation tax rates) across the population of taxpayers.
-The characteristics are computed with a newly developed TAXBEN model that uses the Statistics of Income and Living Conditions (SILC), a representative sample of 8,866 households, comprising 20,620 taxpayers.
+The characteristics are computed with a newly developed TAXBEN model that uses the Living Conditions survey (SILC), a representative sample of 8,866 households, comprising 20,620 taxpayers.